sandeepsnairms/cosmos-db-htap-plus-bulk-ingestion/README.md

 1. Open the **MaterializedView_ChangeFeed** Spark Notebook from the Develop tab in Synapse Studio.
 2. Execute the scripts in sequence.
 Follow the instructions provided.
-3. The Script will process the ChanageFeed from teh CallRecords Container and create a materialized View in the "UnBilledCallRecords" container.
+3. The script will process the ChangeFeed from the CallRecords Container and create a materialized View in the "UnBilledCallRecords" container.

 ## Additional Resources